 One of the silver linings of the Covid-19 pandemic has been the shift to hybrid or 100% remote work.
 For office workers who dread their daily commute, this has been something of a dream come true.
-In particular, for those with children working from home, it makes life a lot easier, enabling parents to drop off or pick up the kids from nursery or school without constantly feeling rushed.
+In particular, for those with children working from home, it makes life a lot easier.
+Parents can now drop off or pick up their kids from nursery or school without constantly feeling rushed.

 Aside from saving time, there are also monetary benefits, as working from home can save on things like travel costs (think train tickets or petrol), lunch expenses and dry cleaning bills.
 Another benefactor is the environment, as fewer people commuting means less traffic and a reduction in carbon emissions.

 So, it would appear that working from home is the way forward – but is this really the case?
 In this article, we take a look at some of the potential downsides of remote work in order to help you make a more informed decision about whether it’s right for you.

 One of the key disadvantages of working from home is isolation.
 Whereas in an office environment you are surrounded by people all day long, at home you can easily go several hours without speaking to anyone – which can be quite lonely.
 Whereas in an office environment, you interact with people all day long, at home you can easily spend several hours without speaking to anyone which can be quite lonely.
 This sense of isolation can lead to feelings of anxiety and depression.